Fahrenheit 451

 Burning questions

-For book-burning is what Fahrenheit 451 is generally thought of as being about.
-For good reason.
 The name of Bradbury's original short story upon which he based the novel was "The Fireman", and the title of the novel refers to what Bradbury claims is the temperature at which paper burns ("claims" because an argument has blazed online over the figure).
-And the narrative deals largely with the fire department searching out books to set alight, with one fireman, Guy Montag, coming to question what he does and actually starting to read the objects he's been destroying.
+The narrative deals largely with the fire department searching out books to set alight, with one fireman, Guy Montag, coming to question what he does and actually starting to read the objects he's been destroying.

 "It's not books you need, it's some of the things that once were in books....
 The same infinite detail and awareness could be projected through the radios, and televisors, but are not.
 No, no, it's not books at all you're looking for!
 Take it where you can find it, in old phonograph records, old motion pictures, and in old friends; look for it in nature and look for it in yourself.
 Books were only one type of receptacle where we stored a lot of things we were afraid we might forget.
 There is nothing magical in them at all.
 The magic is only in what books say, how they stitched the patches of the universe together into one garment for us."

 Censorship of the kind of expression found in books—and potentially in other media—is closer to what we are being warned against.
 The rebels in Fahrenheit 451 seek the response to the literary holocaust not in printing more books but in committing books' contents to memory.
-Essentially they return to a pre-literate, oral, story-telling society.
+Essentially they return to a preliterate, oral, storytelling society.
 Only in some distant future day—they seem to be in no rush—might it be practical to set it all down in text again.

 Even if you haven't been reading closely, partway through Fahrenheit 451 you must realize our protagonist Montag suffers from more than doubts over his career as a legal arsonist.
 His wife lives in a frivolous world of televised non-reality and drugs herself to sleep every night, nearly to death at least once.
-Montag never has an honest discussion with any of his family, colleagues or neighbours (except with one free-spirited seventeen-year-old girl—who soon disappears).
+He never has an honest discussion with any of his family, colleagues or neighbours (except with one free-spirited seventeen-year-old girl—who soon disappears).
 In their fast-moving consumer society they're disconnected from both nature at large and their own human nature.
 Everyone lives in fear of impending nuclear war.
 Montag lies awake at night, desperately unhappy.

 It's simplistic to say his malaise is all due to not having books to read.
 But as Montag's day-to-day existence is fitted into the narrative between the book-burning episodes, it becomes clear that it's all part of the same pattern.
 A society that does not allow ideas and stories to be shared is one that cannot give its people a meaningful life.
 And vice versa.

 Yet this horror is delivered with Bradbury's patented poetic, almost whimsical touch.
-He never beats you over the head with the connection of book-burning and social alienation and the war, etc. but he leaves it in questions in Montag's mind.
+He never beats you over the head with the connection of book-burning and social alienation and the war, etc., but he leaves it in questions in Montag's mind.

 I can't think of any other writer who can portray dystopia as lightly as he does.
 Certainly not George Orwell who produced Nineteen Eighty-Four in the same era and certainly not more recent writers like Margaret Atwood in The Handmaid's Tale or Cormac McCarthy in The Road.
 I'm not saying Bradbury treats human and social disaster lightly, as he never shies away from the tragic elements.
 But his allegorical style, his imaginative metaphors, his language choices paint the personal experience more economically than any detailed list of horrors.
 Note how he introduces Montag's discovery of his comatose wife: